-- Keep hands, feet, hair, and clothing away from moving parts. - Keep all shields and guards in place and in good working condition.
+Keep all shields and guards in place and in good working condition.

-- Keep all bystanders, especially children, away from the harvester while in operation. - Do not allow riders while the harvester is in operation. - Do not attempt to unclog, clean, or adjust the harvester while it is running. - Stay away from overhead power lines.
-Electrocution can occur even without direct contact. - Keep all hydraulic lines, fittings, and couplers tight and free of leaks.
-(Refer to Safety Guidelines - Hydraulic Safety.) - Use caution when ascending or descending on the harvester.
+Keep all bystanders, especially children, away from the harvester while in operation.

+Do not allow riders while the harvester is in operation.

+Do not attempt to unclog, clean, or adjust the harvester while it is running.

+Stay away from overhead power lines.
+Electrocution can occur even without direct contact.

+Keep all hydraulic lines, fittings, and couplers tight and free of leaks.
+(Refer to Hydraulic Safety in this section).

+Use caution when ascending or descending on the harvester.
 Wet shoes or boots are slippery.